The Life Before Her Eyes: Plot

-The day of the 15th anniversary of the shooting, a memorial is held at the school.
+On the day of the 15th anniversary of the shooting, a memorial is held at the school.
 Diana drives in front of the school several times until she finally decides to stop and bring in some flowers.
 As she enters the school she is asked whether she is one of the survivors.
 She smiles and walks inside, first leaving flowers on some desks and then moving on to the rest rooms where one of the shootings took place.
 At that moment she gets a call from Emma's school informing her that her daughter is missing and that a pink piece of clothing has been found in the woods.
 She drives there and walks through the woods, shouting out her daughter's name.
-Emma appears before Diana's eyes for a moment but then vanishes almost as soon as she has appeared.
+Emma appears before Diana's eyes for a moment, then vanishes almost as soon as she appeared.

-It is revealed what occurred fifteen years earlier in the washroom where Diana left the flowers.
-She and Maureen had been forced to decide who would survive when confronted by the shooter, Michael Patrick (John Magaro).
+What occurred 15 years earlier in the washroom where Diana left the flowers is revealed: She and Maureen had been forced to decide who would survive when confronted by the shooter, Michael Patrick.
 Though Maureen had offered herself first, the shooter questioned why Diana should not die.
 In response, Diana agreed to be killed and was shot by Michael, who then killed himself.
-At that moment, Diana dreamed the adult life she thought she would have if she let Maureen die and Emma was the child she would have had if she had not gone through the abortion.
+At that moment, Diana dreamed the adult life she thought she would have if she let Maureen die and Emma was the child she would have had if she had not gone through with the abortion.

 At the anniversary, Diana is asked once again if she is a survivor.
 She replies "No" with a smile, with a sense of relief that she did the right thing by dying and having her friend live her life.